nukemiko/takiyasha/README_EN.md

 ## Usage

+Takiyasha provided 3 commands:
+- `takiyasha`
+- `unlocker`
+- `takiyasha-unlocker`

+They are only differ in the length of command.

 ### In the commandline (Terminal / CMD / Powershell, etc.)

-- Directly execute the command: `takiyasha file1.qmcflac file2.mflac ...`
+- Directly execute the command:
+    - `takiyasha file1.qmcflac file2.mflac ...`
+    - `unlocker file3.kgm file4.vpr ...`
-- Run the module: `python -m takiyasha file3.mgg file4.ncm ...`
+- Run the module: `python -m takiyasha file5.mgg file6.ncm ...`

 In any case, you can use the `-h/--help` option to get detailed help information.